hackclub/hackclub/workshops/beatmaker/README.md

 }
 ```
-What we did above is we created a function called `play()` and it receives a parameter with the name `link`, which is the link to the sound hosted on AWS (Amazon Web Services), don't worry, you won't need to host your files by yourself.
+What we did above is we created a function called `play()` and it receives a parameter which is `link`, which is the link to the sound hosted on AWS (Amazon Web Services), don't worry, you won't need to host your files by yourself.
 You can use mine.
 We then create an audio object and pass the `link` to the object, and then what we do is we just load the audio with the `load()` function and play it with the `play` function.

 All we need to do now is add an on click event to each of our nested `divs` then we call the `play()` function and pass the link to the sound file as our parameter.